Sjimooon-Study/eShop/README.md

 The `GetList<entity_name>` methods provide options for ordering, filtering, searching, and pagination.

+#### WebApp
+The pretty face of the project, calling methods in the ServiceLayer through injected services (`ProductService`, `LocomotiveService`, and `UserService`).
+The `Startup.cs` file contains these dependency injections as well as configurations of;

+- the DB context (EShopContext).
+- session state and cookies.
+- culture.
+- routing.

+##### Session State & Cookies
+Session state is used to save user information and basket contents on the web server.
+Data saving, retrieval, serialization, and deserialization is done through exstension methods of the `HttpContent` class all located in the `Helpers.Session` class.
+Generaly, the use of session state provides for a lightweight transfer between client and server with a single cookie.
+Though, it should be kept in mind, that the web server requires more memory.

+*NOTE: Note all 'gets' and 'sets' happen within the `Session` class.
+However, all session variable names is located here.*

+##### Culture
+Culture information is automaticly set from client requests.
+Supported cultures is, however, limited to `en` and `en-GB` only in order to enforce the usage of "." as decimal separator.

+##### Administrator Rights
+The preseeded admin user *(Username: admin, password: admin)* will, because of their admin rights, have a session variable set to `true`.
+This will be read and acted uppon in views where admin only content can be rendered.
+Some models (ie. Locomotive/AddEdit) outright refuses to respond with their own view, if the user isn't an administrator.

 #### NuGet Packages & Dependecies
 *ConsoleApp*
 - Microsoft.EntityFrameworkCore.Design v5.0.10